stashed/docs/docs/guides/latest/auto-backup/database.md

 stash.appscode.com/backup-blueprint: <BackupBlueprint name>
 ```

-- **Schedule:** You can specify a schedule to backup for this target through this annotation.
+- **Schedule:** You can specify a schedule to backup this target through this annotation.
 If you don't specify this annotation, schedule from the `BackupBlueprint` will be used.

 ```yaml
  stash.appscode.com/schedule: <Cron Expression>